Indominuz18/CMPT-419-Project/README.md

 - `main.py`: Central script to run any or all stages
 - `processed_data/`: Directory for storing extracted features
 - `models/`: Directory for storing trained models
-- `swda_audio/`: Directory for storing all the audio file for the extractor

 ## Usage